This is a sponsored post written by me on behalf of AirStone. All opinions are 100% mine.

 I’m so in love with the new look!
 And the best part?
 It only took two and a half hours to complete the entire Airstone Concrete Foundation project!
 And I promise you… ANYONE can do this.

-At first I was afraid to try Airstone or any faux stone veneer product because I was a novice, but luckily it was a breeze to work with.
+At first I was afraid to try faux stone veneer product because I was a novice, but luckily it was a breeze to work with.

 The first thing we did was pull back the mulch a little bit from the exposed concrete foundation on the front exterior of our home.

-Next we decided to work from the outside of our home towards the front porch.
+Next, we decided to work from the outside of our home towards the front porch.
 Because the front elevation of our home slopes, the far right side needed much more stone.
-I figured the fewer pieces of Airstone to cut on the shorter side would be easier.
+I figured the fewer pieces of faux stone to cut on the shorter side would be easier.